vinz-uts/CoGoV/README.md

 Simulation scenario for a single vehicle with velocities and thrust constraints using a command governor.

 #### vehicle_cooperation
-Simulation scenario for a little vehicle swarm composed by 3 vehicle in a following net configuration
+Configure a little vehicle swarm composed by 3 vehicle organized in a following net
 >   1

 >  / \\

 > 2   3

+#### swarm_parallel
+Simulation scenario for vehicle swarm with parallel reference recalculation approach.

+#### swarm_sequential
+Simulation scenario for vehicle swarm with sequential reference recalculation approach.

 ## CG
 ### Classes